blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 prefix = 'You can start to make out some words but you need to follow the RIGHT_PATH!@66696e646b6576696e6d616e6469610d0a'
 ```

 But still no flag.
-The hex-encoded block right nexto `RIGHT_PATH` says to:
+The hex-encoded block right next to `RIGHT_PATH` says to:

 ```python
 >>> "66696e646b6576696e6d616e6469610d0a".decode('hex')